There have been some huge changes here in the land of Midimalism.

 In a time when most people would start acquiring, it became my mission to reduce.
 But as much as I hoped to have sparse rooms and empty closets, it never completely happened.
 I made progress during our 1.5 years in the house, which undoubtedly made our final paring down this last month-plus a bit easier.
 But you would never have been able to call us minimalists – or even midimalists.
 And although I was able to do some bursts of purging or selling throughout our time there, it felt odd to get rid of things that weren’t really doing any harm – even if they weren’t being used very often or ever.

 When we made our decision to move to Seattle, it was bittersweet.
 I immediately went into planning mode.
 Where would we live?
 How much stuff would we need to get rid of?
 What about our car?
-Would there be a place that allows dogs?
-Would there be a place that doesn’t mind kids?
+Will it be hard to find a place that allows dogs?
 What can I get rid of right now?
-(There were other considerations not based on things or homes, but that’s for another time and a different blog.)
+(There were other considerations not based on things or homes, but that’s for another time.)

 It took a lot of planning.
 Once we found our apartment, I created a graph paper floor plan with to-scale furniture cutouts to get an idea of what would and wouldn’t fit in our new home.
 This helped us decide what would either need to be stored somewhere or what would have to go before we moved.